 Safety and Hazardous Duties

 Volunteers may assist with certain limited law enforcement and visitor protection functions but must not be assigned duties that would place them in life-threatening situations, even as observers.
-Volunteers may not supervise but can participate in historic weapons firing demonstrations if they have received proper training (see RM-6 section on “Historic Weapons”).
+Volunteers may not supervise but can participate in historic weapons firing demonstrations if they have received proper training (see Director's Order #6 section on “Historic Weapons”).
 See Volunteer Activities for more information.

-Any use of volunteers in jobs considered to be hazardous for federal pay purposes must be evaluated on a case-by-case basis and approved by the superintendent/manager.
-Volunteer supervisors should use a JHA or JSA for any questionable work assignments and consult with their safety officer if they question the appropriateness of a volunteer assignment for a specific duty.
+Any use of volunteers in jobs considered to be hazardous for federal pay purposes must be evaluated on a case-by-case basis and approved by the Superintendent/Manager.
+Volunteer supervisors must use a JHA or JSA for all volunteer work assignments and consult with their safety officer if they question the appropriateness of a volunteer assignment for a specific duty.

 Safeguarding Children, Youth, and Families

 While engaging children, youth, and family volunteers, additional risk management procedures should be incorporated into the volunteer program or project activity and may include the following:

 - Conducting a safety risk assessment and obtaining concurrence from the park or program safety officer